 AT&T WirelessSM

 If you’re reading this article, you’re likely excited for an upcoming trip.
 Hotel and flights are booked.
 The itinerary and every place you want to see are finalized.
-But one very important question remains: How to stay connected via your cell phone when traveling abroad.
-Whether you’re traveling to Canada, Mexico, or far overseas, this article will explain your options and share advice on how to use your cell phone internationally, how to do it affordably without overpaying, and how AT&T International Day Pass® will come in handy during your travels.
+But one important question remains.
+How will you stay connected via your cell phone when traveling abroad.
+Whether you’re traveling to Canada, Mexico, or far overseas, this article will explain your options.
+We’ll also share advice on how to use your cell phone internationally, how to do it affordably without overpaying, and how AT&T International Day Pass® will come in handy during your travels.

 Can I use my mobile phone internationally?